esperanca/personal_website/src/pages/about.md

 Design executives and leaders often hire me when they need to scale their design and research teams.
 Or if they have high-stakes projects that require an experienced, hands-on design lead to deliver the impossible.

-I've been designing digital products for about two decades.
-This involves creating services, experiences, and processes - and rethinking how organizations work.

 I've led product, content and service design teams at Babylon Health, Farfetch and British Telecom.
 And also worked in consultancies like Publicis Sapient, Isobar and Wunderman.

 My experience covers a range of industries, from financial services, healthcare, media, and e-commerce to telecommunications.

 One of my core strengths is enhancing team productivity by cultivating an environment that promotes experimentation and innovation.
-I focus on creating psychological safety and robust support systems.
+I focus on creating psychological safety, scalable processes and robust support systems.

-Design director, Information Architect, Design Reseacher, Strategist...
-The title is not relevant.
-I design experiences that make brands relevant.

 ### Currently
 Leading the patient design team at [Docplanner](https://www.crunchbase.com/organization/docplanner)